This Discussion channel is currently closed.

 Default_avatar

-Eric Giangiordano over 4 years ago
+Eric Giangiordano about 5 years ago

 I generally support this policy amendment - if a community is going to tout its virtues, IMO those should be reasonably afforded to persons already established within/contributing to that community (for min.
 12 months) rather than lieu of potential displacement at expense of new residents - noting that an ideal community still needs to be recognized and capable of welcoming/accommodating persons of all walks of life.
 As far as "racial diversity", assuming that non-residents pursuing AH program assistance are more racially diverse seems arbitrary to say the least - there are numerous socio-economic factors involved, particularly in a town/area like Davidson.
 As alluded to in the 2017 UNCC Housing Needs report, a few key factors to facilitate more population diversity and less historically-rooted segregation, is the need for today's area home builders' to embrace (a) adding more housing diversity and (b) strategically diversifying such housing locations thru-out Town.